brainlife/docs/docs/tutorial/fmri-preprocessing-tutorial.md

     * Choose 'freeview' as your viewer
         * This will load the following volumes and surfaces: aseg, brainmask, white matter mask, T1, left/right hemisphere pial (cortical) and white (white matter) surfaces.

 If you're happy with the results, then you have now finished preprocessing your fMRI data with fMRIPrep!
-You are now ready to move onto the next tutorial: population receptive field mapping!
+You are now ready to move onto the next tutorial: generating functional connectivity matrices!